This accessibility statement applies to www.west-dunbarton.gov.uk domain.

 West Dunbartonshire Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is not fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Content that’s not within the scope of the accessibility regulations